sunyumail93/PipeRNAseq/README.md

 ## Pipeline setup

 Here is an example of mm10 genome setup.
-If you have set up PipeRiboseq.sh pipeline, then some folders don't need to set up again.
+If you have installed PipeRiboseq.sh pipeline before, then some folders don't need to set up again.

 1, Download scripts from github to Linux server: